alex-franz/cse15l-lab-reports/lab5.md

 **Student Post/Question**

-Hello, I'm trying to implement my sort algorithm but I keep getting this weird output where my sorted array is all the value one.
+Hello, I'm trying to implement my sort algorithm but I keep getting this weird output where my sorted array is all the same.
 I'm not sure why it's doing this but I have a feeling it has to do with my swapping section because the first value is 1, which is the expected value for the sorted array at index 0.
 Here's my code below and the bash script I made to run it.

 ```
 import java.util.ArrayList;